tpoisot/tpoisot.github.io/_posts/2014-08-13-making-theory-relatable.md

 (a catch-all term for numerical, computational, conceptual) science cannot exist in a vacuum for a long time, which makes it necessary to work closely with people knowing their system very well.
-In the preface to a special issue of *Interface Focus* on theoretical ecology, @lev12a gives a really convincing historical argument for more interactions between theory and data, and at the same time has this impeccable criticism of purely mathematical approaches to ecological questions:
+In the preface to a special issue of *Interface Focus* on theoretical ecology, Simon Levin @levi12 gives a really convincing historical argument for more interactions between theory and data, and at the same time has this impeccable criticism of purely mathematical approaches to ecological questions: